watermelonexpress/onesie/doc/how_to_guides/usage.md

 ```

 ## Re-running a task
-During the development process, it may be useful to re-run a task.
+During the development process, it may be useful to re-run a Task.
-Use the `onesie:rerun` rake task without an argument to re-run the most recent task, or specify a filename to re-run a specific task.
+Use the `onesie:rerun` Rake Task without an argument to re-run the most recent Task, or specify a filename to re-run a specific Task.

 !!!
 Note
-    As stated in the [onesie overview](../explanations/overview.md), a onesie should be _idempotent_—infinitely re-runnable without generating any errors or redundant data.
+    As stated in the [Onesie overview](../explanations/overview.md), a Onesie should be _idempotent_—infinitely re-runnable without generating any errors or redundant data.

 ### Examples
 ```bash